minmar94/StatGroup19-Covid19App/InfoandCredits.md

 ## How is it done

 The web application is fully developed using the R statistical environment and the package [Shiny](https://rstudio.com/products/shiny/) and it is hosted on the free platform [ShinyApps](https://www.shinyapps.io/).
+All the codes for generating the app are available at the following [link](https://github.com/minmar94/StatGroup19).